 Women began thinking about their situation at home, at the work place and in the movement.
 6 main key points stood out: Violence, ignorance, fear, sexism and discrimination, illnesses and work overload.

 Now let's think about each one of these:

+VIOLENCE

-"Violence is not just sexual, but also psychological, which is even worse because you can't protect yourself."
-"There is no respect towards homosexuals."
-VIOLENCE Violence comes from different sources: parents, uncles, grandfathers and also from work colleagues and mates.
+Violence comes from different sources: parents, uncles, grandfathers and also from work colleagues and mates.
 Despite these difficulties, women have started to present their complaints about violence, though this is never easy.